anujkmaurya/simple_chat_server/README.md

 `docker run -p 9000:9000 -it --rm --name chat-server chat-server`

+## Connect as an User with the chat server

+once the chat server has started, we can connect to it usinng telnet :
+`telnet host port`

+Example : `telnet localhost 9000`

 ## Extra Features

 1. Group Wise chat : users can join a group.
 If the group is not created, it will created first and then user will be switched to this new group.
 Users can choose to leave group also, on leaving user will be to switched to "common" group.